 Many stitchers consider needlepoint a spiritual practice and know how satisfying it is to create or restore a beautiful piece of needlework.
 At Fancywork Finishing, we work with church ministries and needlepoint enthusiasts to help them take their craft to new levels so they can create gorgeous, handcrafted works of art.

 Looking to start a needlepoint ministry or project at your church?
 Our on-site consults and classes help altar guilds and church worship committees create, design, and restore ecclesiastical needlepoint.
-Looking for workshops on how to take your art to the next level?
-Look at our workshops below.
+Looking for instructional videos on how to take your art to the next level?
+Look at our instructional videos below.

 Look for my email in February 2022